dianacornejo/compbio-recipes/testing-statgen-exercises.md

-# This is a guide to keep on track how did I checked the statgen exercises
+# This is a guide to keep on track how did I tested the statgen exercises
+Specifically when the were ran in the cloud

 First login as root in the virtual machine